 How much should I expect to budget for each month?

 It depends on your habits.
-When issuing visas, the French government demands evidence that international students have 650€/month.
+When issuing visas, the French government demands evidence that international students receive 650€/month.
 We advise students to budget more than that to fully enjoy their stay in France.
 See the dedicated page on our website.

 How much money should I bring when I travel to Rennes?